ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ## Driving deeper into the Sahara

-I left the spot near Foum Zguid this afternoon to reach my final destination for this week: [Zagora](https://www.google.co.ma/maps/place/Zagora/).
+I left the spot near Foum Zguid on Wednesday afternoon to reach my final destination for this week: [Zagora](https://www.google.co.ma/maps/place/Zagora/).
 The town with a population of about 35,000 people seemed like a good spot to do my laundry, socialize and take a little break from traveling.

 The drive was a true Saharan experience.
 The strong tailwind didn't only increase my average speed but also blew up a lot of sand.
 Soon, the blue sky was covered by a red, dusty cloud.
 I had drive very carefully to avoid hitting the dromedaries walking around in the sandstorm.